-In a recent email I was asked what kind of coach tennis drills or games I do (or have done) in my classes…
+In a recent email, I was asked what kind of tennis drills or games I prefer to apply in my classes…

-Even though along the years I’ve posted over 1000 tennis drills and games at WebTennis24.com, just a handful are my favourite which I use consistently in my lessons.
-That does not mean the other ones are not that great – they are all good drills but it just happens that I connect and enjoy doing some of them (or I can’t remember them all:)
+Even though over the years I’ve posted over 1,000 tennis drills and games at WebTennis24.com, just a handful are my favorite which I use consistently in my lessons.
+That does not mean the other ones are not that great – they are all good drills, but it just happens that I connect and enjoy doing some of them (or I can’t remember them all :)).

-So here are the best coach tennis drills and games that I have noticed my students enjoy and I apply them in most of my lessons:
+So here are the best coach tennis drills and games that I have noticed players enjoy and I apply them in most of my lessons:

 Most popular drills/games for Kids:

 1. Jail Breaker – friendly competition for groups (practice ground-strokes; catch / hand-eye coordination).